Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Fuse
 Password protected with Administrator's hash beginning with 370 and ending with 14e

-### Magic
-Password is the command used to gain root, beginning with 's'

 ### Tabby
 Password is root's shadow hash, include the beginning $6$ and end with 0H/